erickarroyo1/topflightapps/README.md

     ```
 # Missing Items and improvements

-1. Please ensure that the database configuration is not auto-deploying.
+1. Remmenmber that the database configuration is not auto-deploying.
+Is needed a bastion host to make the first connection to the DB and create the table employees.
-2. Take into consideration that the ECR repository is public, and there is no automatic script running to generate the image.
+2. Take into consideration that the ECR repository is public for testing purposes.
+3. There is no automatic script running to generate the DOcker image.
+I will push an script to do it.
+Maybe with a null resource local-exec from terraform that call an script.
-3. There is no CDN or WAF in place.
+3. There is no CDN or WAF in place to protect against attacks (due the time of this project).
+This is consider a must.
-4. CI/CD is a good solution to solve manual steps like configuration of the RDS and employee table, deploy terraform, build and push docker image
+4. CI/CD is a good solution to solve manual steps like configuration of the RDS and employee table, deploy terraform, build and push docker image.
+(Due the objective and time, is not completed yet)